The Importance of Hydration: 10 Tips for a Healthy Summer

 9. Go for the coconut.
 Water that is.
 Coconut water is a mineral-rich liquid from the inside of young, green coconuts.
 Packed with potassium, magnesium, sodium, and calcium, coconut water can replenish lost fluids and electrolytes from exercise and hot summer temperatures.
 Try freezing coconut water ice cubes or pops for a refreshing, hydrating summer treat.

 10. Take your probiotics.
-It’s true—good gut health can keep you hydrated.
-Not only do beneficial bacteria help you absorb nutrients and electrolytes from food and drinks (which makes for more efficient hydration), but a strong microbiome can keep away any harmful microbes that can cause temporary intestinal issues, leading to dehydration.
-And, bonus—probiotics hydrate your skin, too!
+It’s true—maintaining good gut health helps keep you hydrated.
+Not only do beneficial bacteria help you absorb nutrients and electrolytes from food and drinks (which supports efficient hydration), but a strong microbiome helps keep away any harmful microbes that can cause temporary intestinal issues, leading to dehydration.
+And, bonus—probiotics support your skin hydration, too!
 Over 100 volunteers with wrinkles and dry skin took a probiotic or placebo for 12 weeks.
 In addition to increased skin elasticity and wrinkle reduction, at the end of the trial the probiotic group had increased water content in both the face and the hands 3.

 Water is truly the elixir of life.
 As you experience all the wonderful milestones of summer, remember to drink plenty of water and eat a diet rich in hydrating whole fruits and vegetables to keep you going strong all summer long.
 Your body (and mind) will thank you!References: